ygoe/MiniWebCompiler/README.md

 Download
 --------
 Please go to the releases section of this repository to find the latest installation package.
-It extracts all files into a directory in your user profile (no administrator privileges used) and sets up the start menu and autostart shortcut.
+It extracts all files into a directory in your user profile (no administrator privileges used) and sets up the start menu and autostart shortcuts.

 Build prerequisites
 -------------------
 These steps must be taken to use the application from source code and build the setup package.
+The setup will pick up the files from their global installation path.
+This means that globally installing the npm packages is required on the build machine, but the installed application will always use its own embedded versions of the tools.

 **Note:** None of this applies when installing Mini Web Compiler from the setup package.